votingworks/electionguard-kotlin-multiplatform/docs/SerializationSpec.md

 ### class election_record.proto

-There is no python SDK version of this class
+There is no python SDK version of this class.

 | Name                | Type                      | Notes                |
 |---------------------|---------------------------|----------------------|